How to Configure and Run Docker on Windows Server

 FAQ

-What are the advantages of installing Docker on Windows Server?
+2. What are the system requirements to configure and run Docker on Windows Server?

 Is this process still supported in windows 2016 server?
 I'm getting dockerindex.json file not found.
 Please let me know